cmanon/wp-strava/readme.txt

 Strava Activity  - embed an activity in any page or post.
 Shows a summary of the activity plus a map if a google maps key has been added.

 Paste in the full activity URL from Strava, such as https://www.strava.com/activities/1793155844 and click "Embed."
-The preview map shown in the editor is a static sample image, the actual activity map will be displayed on the front-end.
-In the side-panel you can selection options to show the image only (without the details table) and to display markers at the start & finish points.
+A preview map will be shown in the editor, similar to what will be displayed on the front-end.
+In the side-panel you can selection options to show the image only (without the details table), display markers at the start & finish points, and override the system of measure from your default selection under Settings -> Strava.

 = Shortcodes =